Traditional Medicines and OTC Products

 1. What are the regulatory requirements for traditional, herbal, complementary, or alternative medicines and devices?

 In April 2019, the Thai FDA published and implemented the Herbal Product Act.
 This is now the main act regulating herbal or traditional medicine in Thailand.
-With that said, the guidelines and requirements of traditional/herbal drugs are not yet published.

 2. Can these traditional, herbal, complementary, or alternative products be advertised directly to the public?